michellsilva/estudo/samples/README.md

 - `deploy.txt` is the reference clock: offset 0, skew 0.
 - `logs.txt` runs 45 seconds behind the reference: offset +45.
-- `metric.txt` runs 90 seconds ahead of the reference and drifts fast at
+- `metric.txt` runs 90 seconds ahead of the reference and drifts fast at 0.02 seconds per second, anchored at its first sample: offset -90, skew 0.02.

+The offsets are deliberate so the alignment code is genuinely required.
+The test `TestSampleAlignment` asserts the projected reference times, including the